Domestic 2030・2050 Environmental Vision / Medium-term Sustainability Plan

 • Implement specific measures related to human capital management.

-• <Improvement of organizational capability>
+• <Improvement of organizational capabilities>

-• Implement cross-group job rotation.
+• Continue cross-group job rotation programs.

 G